 Have you ever stopped and thought about how and why you actually respond to certain types of music?
 Well, we’re happy to sate your curiosity.

-How much do we like novelty in music?
+How much do we like a novelty in music?

 Are personality and music preferences correlated?